-The breaks in your cornea will usually take at least 3 months to heal.
+The breaks in your cornea will usually take at least three months to heal.
 You will usually be advised not to wear contact lenses while your eye is recovering.
 If you feel any discomfort or pain, your ophthalmologist can give you eye drops to make your eye feel more comfortable.

 Once the breaks have healed most people find that their vision improves again.
 You may need a new contact lens prescription after hydrops as your cornea may have changed shape.

 Some people can also find contact lenses are more comfortable and stay in better after having hydrops.
 This is because hydrops can cause scarring which flattens the cornea.
 Less commonly, you might be left with scarring that could make your vision in that eye worse.

 Most people with keratoconus are able to get good vision with contact lenses.
 But, if wearing contact lenses becomes very uncomfortable and you can only wear them for very short amounts of time, or your corneas are scarred and you can’t get much improvement of your sight with contact lenses, your ophthalmologist may suggest that you have a corneal transplant.

 A corneal transplant is surgery to remove all or part of a damaged cornea and replace it with healthy, clear cornea tissue from the eye of a donor who has died.
 It is possible to carry out transplants which replace all, or only some layers of your cornea, with healthy donor tissue.